Developing History’s Leaders Since 1959

 History Leadership Institute Seminar

-Meeting May through September—with a two-week, intensive, on-site experience in late June—a cohort of about 20 Fellows dives deep into a broad range of current and future national issues facing the history and museum field to help them lead with purpose, relevance, and impact.
+The History Leadership Institute Seminar is the best professional development opportunity for mid- and advanced-career professionals at history organizations of all types and sizes.
+Meeting May through September—with a two-week, intensive, on-site experience in late June—a cohort of about 25 Fellows dives deep into a broad range of current and future national issues facing the history and museum field to help them lead with purpose, relevance, and impact.
 Through workshops, discussions, activities, and site visits facilitated by dozens of nationally-recognized experts, HLI Fellows tackle the most pressing challenges confronting history institutions and develop strategies for addressing them.
 Topics covered in the seminar include facilitating change, fostering effective teams, engaging with diverse audiences, and much more.
 HLI challenges history professionals to stop asking “Are we doing things right?” and to start asking “Are we doing the right things?”

-For 2025, the HLI Seminar will include a mix of virtual sessions and two weeks in residence in June at the Minnesota Historical Society in Minneapolis, Minnesota (hosted at the MNHS Mill City Museum).
+For 2025, the residential portion of the Seminar will take place at the Minnesota Historical Society in Minneapolis, Minnesota (hosted at the MNHS Mill City Museum).
 The Seminar is led by director Andrea Jones, who has more than 20 years of experience working in the museum and public history fields and is known for her creativity, advocacy for non-traditional learners, and her commitment to diversity and inclusion.
 The program is supported and guided by a diverse coalition of institutional partners, listed below, that are committed to excellence and professional development.

 Details about the 2025 seminar can be found below.
+Applications for the 2026 Seminar will open in Fall 2025.
 If you have additional questions, please contact John Marks.

-- Dates: June 16–27, 2025 (subject to slight change).
-Shorter virtual sessions will be held both before and after the program in May, July, August, and September.
+- Dates: June 16–27, 2025.
+Shorter, mandatory virtual sessions will be held both before and after the program in June, July, August, and September.

 - Location: Mill City Museum of the Minnesota Historical Society (Minneapolis, Minnesota) and online.